abnish07/shopping-cart/README.md

  6. After that you can order the products and checkout
  7. On checkout page, you can fill the delivery address
  8. After checkout, you can order your products
+ 9. If you want to pay online, click on pay now button.

  ![shopping cart App](https://i.imgur.com/09aeDPv.png).